-The advancement in accurate mapmaking during the first year of World War I, marked by the adoption of the Lambert projection by the French military and by a grid-reference system called "artillery squares" by all combatants, enabled a new and deadly technique: predictive fire.
-Originally called "map shooting," this technique allowed infantrymen to follow behind a line of heavy artillery fire that, in theory, would damage the defenses of the opposing army.
+The advancement in accurate mapmaking during the first year of World War I, marked by the adoption of the Lambert projection by the French military, enabled its most deadly technique, predictive fire.
+Originally called “map shooting,” this technique allowed infantrymen to follow behind a line of heavy artillery fire that, theoretically, would damage the defenses of the opposing army.

 This map shows the rolling barrage lines of the American 4th Division, who were protecting the eastern flank of the inexperienced 79th Division at Montfaucon, a major target in the Meuse-Argonne Campaign.
 The ultimate objective of the campaign was to capture the Sedan railroad hub, severing the rail net that supported the German Army in occupied areas of France and Flanders.
 Located on a hill, the village of Montfaucon was extremely well fortified with trenches, entanglements, gun positions, and pillboxes to cover all possible approaches.